grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.0/index.md

 ### Role-based access control changes

 Role-based access control (RBAC) is always enabled and we removed the option to disable it.
-If you just upgrade you have no further action to take.
 When you upgrade to Grafana 10, no action needs to be taken.
 However, if you decide to **downgrade again** for any reason and **disable RBAC**, you would need to take some action next time you upgrade.

 The aforementioned sequence of actions (upgrade, downgrade, disable RBAC, upgrade again) causes legacy access control and role-based access control systems to be out of sync.
-As a side effect, some permissions might be lost in Grafana resources, like dashboards.
+As a side effect, permissions for some Grafana resources, like dashboards, might be lost.
 To prevent that from happening, before you upgrading Grafana back again, please follow the following steps:

 1. Stop Grafana